cmmr/EsViritu/README.md

 # Running the tool

-You might run this as part of a bash script, do your own upstream read processing, etc, but these are the basic instructions.
+You might run this as part of a bash script, snakemake pipeline, do your own upstream read processing, etc, but these are the basic instructions.

 *Required inputs:*